stormid/storm-tech-test-dotnet/README.md

 ## 2. Run the project

-Individual projects can be run from the command line when required
+Run the project in Visual Studio, or alternatively individual projects can be run from the command line when required

 Api:
 ```